awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

    Execution time: 51.56s
    ```

-1. Execute the following command to COPY from multiple files\.
+1. Run the following command to COPY from multiple files\.
 Do not change the bucket name\.

    ```
    copy lineorder from 's3://awssampledb/load/lo/lineorder-multi.tbl'